ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/index.md

 ---
-sidebar_label: ClickPipes for PostgreSQL
+sidebar_label: ClickPipes for Postgres
-description: Seamlessly connect your PostgreSQL to ClickHouse Cloud.
+description: Seamlessly connect your Postgres to ClickHouse Cloud.
 slug: /en/integrations/clickpipes/postgres
 ---

-# Ingesting Data from PostgreSQL to ClickHouse (using CDC)
+# Ingesting Data from Postgres to ClickHouse (using CDC)

-You can use ClickPipes to ingest data from your source PostgreSQL database into ClickHouse Cloud.
-The source PostgreSQL database can be hosted on-premises or in the cloud including Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Supabase and others.
+You can use ClickPipes to ingest data from your source Postgres database into ClickHouse Cloud.
+The source Postgres database can be hosted on-premises or in the cloud including Amazon RDS, Google Cloud SQL, Azure Database for Postgres, Supabase and others.

 ## Prerequisites

-To get started, you first need to make sure that your PostgreSQL database is set up correctly.
+To get started, you first need to make sure that your Postgres database is set up correctly.
 Depending on your source Postgres instance, you may follow any of the following guides:

 1. [Amazon RDS Postgres](./postgres/source/rds)